 This course provides instruction in logical analysis and synthesis, and the application of these skills to: (1) the critical evaluation of published materials on a wide variety of issues in ethics, politics, religion, science and philosophy; and, (2) the creation of written compositions on these and other similar issues.
 Both deductive and inductive types of argumentation are studied, including relevant formal and informal fallacies.

-Prerequisite: ENG 1A or 3A with a grade of "C" or better or equivalent CSU, UC, Associate Degree Applicable
+Prerequisite: ENG 1A or 3A or equivalent CSU, UC, Associate Degree Applicable

-POLITICAL SCIENCE
+PS: POLITICAL SCIENCE

 PS 1 INTRODUCTION TO GOVERNMENT (CAN GOVT 2)